james-see/elector/README.md

 The index.js file is configured to force the connection through the socks5 proxy 127.0.0.1:9050.
 So for OSX you can install tor via homebrew:

+_in case you don't have tor install on OSX yet_

 ### OSX & homebrew easiness to get Tor installed as a service:

 ```
 brew install tor
 ```
-then make sure tor is set to run when your OS starts, then check duckduckgo onion site to confirm it is working
+then make sure tor is set to run when your OS starts, then check duckduckgo onion (http://3g2upl4pq6kufc4m.onion) site to confirm it is working